crudadmin/autoajax/README.md

 PHP library what manages HTTP responses for javascript library [autoAjax.js](https://github.com/crudadmin/autoajax).
 Package is designed for cooperaton of Laravel/PHP with VueJs/PlainJS form submissions and automatic validation.

-**This is part** of package is for implementation of PHP/Laravel side of application.
+**This is part** of package is for implementation on PHP/Laravel side of application.
 More for JavaScript/VueJs part of this package on [autoAjax.js](https://github.com/crudadmin/autoajax)

 ## Features
 - automatically builds request data from form inputs.